alexanderop/talk-structure-vue-prag-25/slides.md

 ---

-# What you will get in my talk
+# What you will learn

 <div class="grid grid-cols-2 gap-8 mt-8">
   <FeatureCard
     v-click="1"
     icon="📏"
     title="Decision Framework"
-    description="A simple guide that connects team size, how complex your app is, and time to the right setup" />
+    description="A simple guide that connects team size, how complex your app is, and time" />

   <FeatureCard